cs2103jan2016-t16-3j/CS2103_Software_Engineering_ProjectUrgenda/docs/developer guide.md

 After knowing the type of command, `Logic`retrieves the updated state and data per launch time from `LogicData` via the `UpdateSate()` method call.
 After which the command object will be passed to `LogicCommand` for process through the `processCommand(Command)` method call.
 The command will then be executed, and `LogicData` will update its relevant fields.
 In the case of adding a task, the task will be added task list via the `addTask(Task)` method call and the display state will be updated correspondingly.  `LogicData` maintains a temporary set of data same as that displayed to the user per launch time so as to facilitate number pointing of task and reduce dependency with `Storage` component (e.g. when user inputs delete 4, `Logic` is able to determine which is task 4 without having to call `Storage`). `Storage` component will then store the data to ensure no loss of user data upon unintentional early termination of Urgenda Program.
 More details of the storing procedure are mentioned in the `Storage` section.

 The executeCommand(String) method will then return the appropriate feedback to its caller method.
 The caller method can then decide how to update the user interface.

-## LogicData Class
-`LogicData` is the main class in Logic component that stores the Tasks temporarily when Urgenda is running.
-Most data manipulation and edits are done through `LogicData`.
-It is also responsible for generation of the current state for returning to UI.

-## LogicCommand Class
-`LogicCommand` is where the Commands are being stored in the Logic component.
-Execution of commands as well as undo/redo of these commands will be carried out by LogicCommand.

 # Command Component
 ![Command](https://github.com/cs2103jan2016-t16-3j/main/blob/master/docs/UML%20Diagrams/Command.png?raw=true)